albanie/collaborative-experts/misc/README-template.md

 | CE    | 1k-B  | v2t  | {{msrvtt-train-miech-ce.v2t}} | [config]({{msrvtt-train-miech-ce.config}}), [model]({{msrvtt-train-miech-ce.model}}), [log]({{msrvtt-train-miech-ce.log}}) |
 | MoEE* | 1k-B  | v2t  | {{msrvtt-train-miech-miechfeats-moee.v2t}} | [config]({{msrvtt-train-miech-miechfeats-moee.config}}), [model]({{msrvtt-train-miech-miechfeats-moee.model}}), [log]({{msrvtt-train-miech-miechfeats-moee.log}}) |

 Models marked with * use the features made available with the MoEE model of [2] (without OCR, speech and scene features), unstarred models on the `1k-B` and `Full` splits make use of OCR, speech and scene features, as well slightly stronger text encodings (GPT, rather than word2vec - see [1] for details).
-The MoEE model is implemented as a baseline and as a sanity check that our codebase approximately reproduces [2] (the [MoEE paper](https://arxiv.org/abs/1804.02516)).
+The MoEE model is implemented as a sanity check that our codebase approximately reproduces [2] (the [MoEE paper](https://arxiv.org/abs/1804.02516)).

 See the [MSRVTT README](misc/datasets/msrvtt/README.md) for links to the train/val/test lists of each split.